uparrows/LANraragi_cn/tools/Documentation/installing-lanraragi/docker.md

 The database directory houses the LANraragi database\(As database.rdb\), allowing you to hotswap containers without losing any data.

 {% hint style="info" %}
-If you don't care too much about being able to backup your database file, you can mount the database directory to a dedicated Docker volume:
+You can also mount the database directory to a dedicated Docker volume:

 ```bash
 docker volume create lrr-database